ulthiel/Champ/Readme.md

 ### Representation theory

-In CHAMP you can compute baby Verma modules for restricted rational Cherednik algebras (as defined by [Gordon](https://arxiv.org/abs/math/0202301)).
-Using modular lifting techniques I introduced in [my paper](https://arxiv.org/abs/1403.6686) you can compute the heads of baby Verma modules (which then give all the simples of the restricted rational Cherednik algebra) as graded modules (also giving the graded W-character) and the (graded) decomposition matrix of Verma modules into simples.
+In CHAMP you can compute baby Verma modules (also called standard modules) for restricted rational Cherednik algebras (as defined by [Gordon](https://arxiv.org/abs/math/0202301)).
+Using modular lifting techniques I introduced in [my paper](https://arxiv.org/abs/1403.6686) you can compute the heads of standard modules (which then give all the simples of the restricted rational Cherednik algebra) as graded modules (also giving the graded W-character) and the (graded) decomposition matrix of standard modules into simples.
 It works surprisingly well even in huge and complicated examples, and for generic parameters as well.

 <a name="rrca-conv"></a>

 #### Conventions

 Let W be a complex reflection group acting on a vector space V over a field K. Let K[V] be the symmetric algebra of V<sup>&ast;</sup>.
 In the (restricted) rational Cherednik algebra I am putting V<sup>*</sup> in degree +1, V in degree -1, and W in degree 0.
 This yields a triangular decomposition H = H<sup>-</sup> ⊗ KW ⊗ H<sup>+</sup>.
-The baby Verma module Δ(λ) of an irreducible W-module λ is obtained by inflating λ to a (H<sup>-</sup> ⊗ KW)-module (i.e. V acting trivial) and then inducing it to an H-module.
+The standard module Δ(λ) of an irreducible W-module λ is obtained by inflating λ to a (H<sup>-</sup> ⊗ KW)-module (i.e. V acting trivial) and then inducing it to an H-module.
 So, as a vector space, Δ(λ) = K[V]<sub>W</sub> ⊗ λ, where K[V]<sub>W</sub> is the coinvariant algebra.
 With my grading convention, Δ(λ) lives in *positive* degree.

 Note that there are two choices: 1) to put V<sup>&ast;</sup> in degree +1; 2) to inflate λ to a (H^<sup>-</sup> ⊗ KW)-module.
 You could also put V<sup>&ast;</sup> in degree -1 and/or inflate λ to an (H<sup>+</sup> ⊗ KW)-module.
 Here is an overview of what is used in the literature: